-And these unbelievably soft, light, chocolate-loaded cupcakes, these make mama happy too.
-They’re 100% whole wheat, low in sugar and don’t have butter or oil.
+And these unbelievably soft, light, chocolate-loaded cupcakes, well, these make mama happy too.
+They’re 100% whole wheat, low in sugar and don’t have any butter or oil.

 Also, just one bowl needed.
 So you won’t mind making a second batch 3 days after the first one has been devoured. 😂

 Oh, and they are vegan-friendly as well.
 Just use soy milk and vegan chocolate chips.
 (M used to have a milk allergy - outgrown now! - so we’ve made lots of vegan treats.)

-I recommend storing these in the fridge after the first day.
+I recommend storing these little cupcakes in the fridge after the first day.
 (I actually like them cold so I keep them in the fridge once they’re cooled.)

 I prefer the small ones.
 It works better for my little ones to have a smaller sweet snack and I prefer having a couple little ones instead of a whole cupcake.

+Just look at that!
 So very fudgy!

-Whether you make these Valentine's Day or just to satisfy the must.have.chocolate feeling, I hope you enjoy these super chocolatey mini cupcakes!
+Whether you make these for Valentine's Day or just to satisfy the must.have.chocolate feeling, I hope you enjoy these super chocolatey mini cupcakes!